The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Brisbane, Qld Australia

-Ed. note: Everyone is welcome to their opinion, and everyone is welcome to have those opinions posted here.
-But that doesn't mean that we condone taking these chelators without a doctor's supervision.
+Ed. note: Everyone is welcome to their opinion, and we post those opinions here rather than censoring them.
+But that doesn't mean that we condone taking such chelators without a doctor's supervision.

 A. It's a nickel Allergy, no need for steroids, or cortisone.